thruthesky/centerx/README.md

 - `config.php` on project folder is the default configuration, and it can be overwritten by theme configuration.
   기본 설정은 root/config.php 에 저장되며, 각 테마에서 설정을 덮어 쓸 수 있다.

 ## Theme Configuration

 - `themes/[theme-name]/[theme-name].config` will be included(and run) if it exists.
   It will run even if it is API call.
 (Just connect to api domain to proper theme.)
-  You can define any hooks or routes in configuration.

 - All the default configuration can be over-written by theme configuration.
   That means, each theme can use different database settings.

+- You can define hooks, routes, or any code for the theme inside the config.
+  If config.php gets bigger, it's a good idea to split it into different php scripts like `functions.php`, `hooks.php`, `routes.php`, etc...